headshop manager

 Inside the house, I saw binders full of names of people he fronted weed, I saw pounds and pounds of weed, Xanax bars by the hundred count, and stacks on stacks of money.
 I said nothing, but left even more confused as to what that fucking guy’s deal was.

-Other times, I’ve seen customers come in and whip their filthy bongs out of their backpack asking me if I had a slide to fit it.
-I was like, “okay, first put that away before we both go to jail.”
+Other times, I saw customers come in and whip filthy bongs out of their backpacks asking me if I had a slide to fit it.
+My reaction was, “okay, first put that away before we both go to jail.”

 The job put a resentment in me towards stoners.
 These people made me ashamed to smoke weed.
 Not everybody in the store was that bad though.
-There was this old man who looked like the Lorax who would stop by every now and again, and he was as friendly as all get out.
+There was this old man who looked like the Lorax who would stop by every now and again, and he was friendly to boot.
 When I sang with a barbershop quartet, he hired my quartet to sing to his wife on Valentine’s day.
 He died, and I still miss the guy honestly.
 He was the brightest light in that dark cave.
-His deal was besides the businesses he owned, his investments, and his philanthropic work, he grew weed.
-He grew some amazing weed.
-He grew weed that was on par with opiates, I mean it was incredible stuff.
+His deal was besides the businesses he owned, his investments, and his philanthropic work, he grew some amazing weed.

 Stephen King called the store asking for cloves once.
 That was cool.
 There is still a 1% chance of it being the Seinfeld situation when George bought “John Voigt’s car” but, I’m pretty sure it was the real Stephen King.
 He does reside in that town when he’s not in Maine.